davidguigui29/robotvar/README.md

 ## Development

-This project was originally developed using Claude 3.5 Sonnet by Anthropic.
+This project was primarily developed through AI-assisted pair programming using Claude 3.5 Sonnet, an AI coding agent by Anthropic.
+The AI agent helped with:

+- Project structure and organization
+- Implementation of font downloading and merging functionality
+- Creation of the Kivy test application
+- Documentation, README, and license generation

+The development focused on achieving the first fully functional version of the package.
+While the current implementation successfully accomplishes its core objectives, there is plenty of room for code improvements, optimizations, and additional features in future iterations.

 **Enhancements including Twemoji support, robust download logic, glyph scaling with TransformPen,
 and this README update were contributed by [GUIGUI David](https://github.com/davidguigui29).**